- Best Overall: Frolic! Flower School With Chelsea Fuss

 Now based in Lisbon, Portugal, her aesthetic is a mix, according to her website, of “English country style with modern simplicity.”
 Fuss also hosts a variety of online floral arranging courses.
 Join her Online Wreath Masterclass where you will learn three types of wreath making methods that you can create with ingredients local to you.

-You’ll learn a classic green holiday wreath, a wreath using fruit, and how to make an all-natural foraged wreath from your own surroundings.
+You’ll learn a how to make a classic green holiday wreath, a wreath using fruit, and an all-natural foraged wreath from your own surroundings.
 Fuss will cover technique, conditioning, and modern and classical wreath making methods.
 Once you purchase the course (the cost is about $45), you’ll receive an email with a link to the online classroom within 24 hours.
 Then you’ll be all set to get started.

 Best for Beginners: Wreath Making 101 From Good Housekeeping